-The most famous text, in the Code of Hammurabi (number 146), concerns the marriage of a naditu, a woman, attached to a temple, who is not allowed to bear children.
+The first such text, from the Old Assyrian colony in Anatolia, dates from around 1900 BCE.
+A marriage contract, it stipulates that if the wife does not give birth in two years, she will purchase a slave woman for the husband.
+The most famous text, in the Code of Hammurabi (no. 146), concerns the marriage of a naditu, a priestess, attached to a temple, who is not allowed to bear children.
 Her husband has the right to take a second wife, but if she wishes to forestall this, she can give her husband a slave.
 In the world of the ancient Near East, a slave woman could be seen as an incubator, a kind of womb-with-legs.

+Sarai and Abram see Hagar in this role and never call her by name.
+Hagar, however, sees herself as a person and, once pregnant, does not consider Sarai a superior; “she looked with contempt on her mistress” (Genesis 16:4).
+Sarai, in turn, “abuses her” (Genesis 16:6).
 The Hammurabi laws acknowledge the possibility that the pregnant slave woman might claim equality with her mistress, and they allow the mistress to treat her as an ordinary slave (law 146).
-This seems to be what Sarai is doing.
+This may be what Sarai is doing.
 However, Hagar is not passive.

-Rather than submit, she runs away to the wilderness of Shur, where she meets God’s messenger, who tells her to return to submit to Sarai’s abuse for then she will bear a son who will be a “wild ass of a man” (Genesis 16:12).
+Rather than submit, Hagar runs away to the wilderness of Shur, where she meets God’s messenger, who tells her to return to submit to Sarai’s abuse for then she will bear a son who will be a “wild ass of a man” (Genesis 16:12).
 Just as the wild ass was never domesticated, so too Hagar’s son would never be subject to anyone, and would live “with his hand against everyone” and “in everyone’s face” (Genesis 16:12).